 This course provides a full understanding of the flow of business from the front office, beginning with the reservations process to checkout and settlement.
 It also includes the night audit and statistical analysis of rates and revenue management.
-This course is typically offered in the spring semester.
-3 hrs. lecture/wk.

-HMGT 268 Hospitality Managerial Accounting\ (3 Hours)
+HMGT 268 Hospitality Managerial Accounting (3 Hours)

-Prerequisites: MATH 120 and HMGT 121 and HMGT 273.
+Prerequisites: MATH 120 (or higher) and HMGT 121 and HMGT 273.

 This course introduces the student to basic managerial accounting.
 This includes accounting concepts, processing data and the flow of financial information within a hospitality operation.
 The course provides a working knowledge of an income statement, balance sheet, statement of owner's equity and cash flows.
-3 hrs. lecture/wk.

-HMGT 270 Meat and Fish Identification and Fabrication\ (3 Hours)
+HMGT 270 Meat and Fish Identification and Fabrication (3 Hours)

 This course is designed for the student to learn about meat and fish identification, and fabrication of beef, veal, pork, lamb, poultry, fish and seafood.
-3.5 hrs. integrated lecture/lab/wk.